stevelee55/Images2Points_Python_Module/README.md

 ## Getting Started

-This module uses SIFT, SURF, and ORB, some of which are patented and cannot be used for commmerical purposes without license.
+This module uses SIFT, SURF, and ORB, some of which are patented and cannot be used for commercial purposes without license.
 Academic use only.

 ### Prerequisites